• Skip to primary navigation

 • Freezing: You can freeze the raw cookie dough for up to 3 months.
 Thaw it in the refrigerator before rolling it out and cutting the shapes.

-• Chocolate Stained Glass Cookies: Replace 2–3 tablespoons of flour with unsweetened cocoa powder to create a chocolate cookie base like these chocolate cut-out cookies.
+• Chocolate dough: Replace part of the flour with cocoa powder for a chocolate base

 Print